-This deliverable constitutes the leading document for Monitoring and Evaluation of ATELIER.
+This public report constitutes the guiding document for Monitoring and Evaluation of ATELIER.
 It is a methodological document that defines the basis for monitoring and evaluation.
 It is delivered in October 2020 (M12) and will be regularly followed up and advanced with the consortium members.
 The Core Group is responsible for keeping this live document updated, and to provide the tools and instruments that ensure its implementation.